akarczmarz2000/ArtOfItAll-v2.0/README.md

 * Sign In that will allow people to login with an account made on the page
 * Sign Up that allows people to create an account for the page
 * Links to the products page that has a drop down for different art types
+* Has checkout total and link to total bag
 ### Home Features
 * Slide with art, need to create filter for popular art
 * Show a list of popular art displayed in row of 4 on normal screen,